144 builds security software for the people who do the work — practical tools at a price a small team can actually pay.

 For a large defense prime with a security team, that's a project.
 For a 12-person machine shop, it's a wall.
 The owners aren't security professionals, the standard is dense, and the consultants who can guide them charge tens of thousands of dollars.
 The enterprise compliance platforms are built — and priced — for funded companies with IT staff.
 At the other end, free tools hand you a score and leave you to figure out the rest.

-144 is the missing middle: guided, affordable software that does the practical work a consultant would, at a price a small shop can actually pay.
+144 started as the missing middle for CMMC: guided, affordable software that does the practical work a consultant would, at a price a small shop can actually pay.
 It walks you through every control in plain language, scores you the way the DoD does, tells you what to fix first and what it will cost, and produces the documents an assessor expects.
 It turns a 110-item wall into a dated, budgeted project plan.

 144 is a readiness tool.
 It prepares you so that when an accredited third-party assessor (a C3PAO) arrives, you pass.
 It is not the official certification, and it doesn't perform the technical fixes in your environment for you — it tells you precisely what they are and helps you track them done.
 We keep that line clear on purpose: it's honest, and it keeps the focus on getting you genuinely ready.